microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### People

-You need people to hack!
+Next, you need people to hack!
 There are a few different roles that will need to be played at your What The Hack event.
 They include:
 - Lead Coach
 	- The lead of the event both logistically and technically.
+	- Responsible for the event preparation steps [outlined below](#event-preparation).
-	- Should be intimately familiar with the content and all its solutions.
+	- This person should be intimately familiar with the content and all of its solutions.
-	- In charge setting up Teams and channels to support the event.
-	- Delivers challenge intro presentations (if required)
+	- Delivers kick off meeting & challenge intro lecture presentations (if required)
 - Coaches
 	- The lead of a squad of 3 to 5 attendees.
+	- Recommended to have 1 coach per every 5 attendees.
+At minimum, need 1 coach per every 10 attendees
 	- Provides guidance and direction for the squad but does **NOT** provide answers.
 	- In charge of determining whether a squad has finished a challenge and should move to the next one.
 - Attendees
 	- The students in the event that participate in squads of 3 to 5.
-	- Must join and participate in their squad's Teams channel (both local and remote What The Hacks will have Teams channels created for the squad).
+	- Must join and participate in their squad's Teams channel (both in-person and virtual What The Hack events will have Teams channels created for the squad).

-### MS Teams
-- Hack designed for in-person & virtual.
-- We make heavy use of Microsoft Teams
+### Microsoft Teams

-- Preparing for in-person or virtual is mostly the same.
-We'll call out differences later.
+Finally, you need Microsoft Teams!
+Specifically, you will need to create a team in Microsoft Teams for your event that the attendees will collaborate in.

+**Note:** While you could host a WTH event using other collaboration tools, we strongly recommend using Microsoft Teams.
+When we stay "strongly recommend", it means we are writing this document based on using Teams. ;)

+During a WTH event, attendees work together in squads* of 3 to 5 people to solve the hack's challenges.
+The attendees will need to share links, code snippets, or even screen share as they collaborate on the challenge solutions.
+Microsoft Teams makes this easy to do by having each squad assigned a Channel to work in.

+At an in-person event, each squad will be sitting at the same table.
+During a virtual event, everyone will be sitting at home in their pajamas.
+The main difference is that during a virtual event, attendees will need to join a call in their squad's channel for the duration of the event.
+Most other aspects of the event are the same!

+**Note:** Why are the groups of 3 to 5 attendees working together called "squads"?
+It is natural to call them "teams" or "hack teams".
+However, the word "teams" is overloaded when we talk about "Microsoft Teams" (the app) and the "team" within the app that is created for the event!
+So, "squads" it is!

+**Note:** With the Covid-19 pandemic, virtual events will be the way of the future for some time.
+If you are working from home, take advantage of this time to sharpen your skills by hosting or participating in a virtual WTH event!

 ## Event Preparation

-- In-Person or Virtual?
-- Registration & Invites
+Will your event be in-person or virtual?
+It doesn't matter.
+Most of the preparation steps are the same.
+It starts out by knowing your audience!

 ### Know your Audience
 - Internal to your organization?
 - External (single organization)